Adjust Your Positions Using Delta Neutral Trading Secrets

 When assessing the viability of a delta neutral trade, you should also be aware of an associated ‘greek’ called the Gamma.
 The GAMMA is the rate at which the DELTA changes in response to price movements in the underlying.
 It is the factor that causes a delta to change from -0.5 for an ATM put option, to -0.74 as it goes further into the money.

 Using a good option pricing model, you can use the gamma to calculate the theoretical delta and therefore the theoretical future price of an option, in response to price movements in the underlying.
-This is particularly useful if you are using options for delta neutral trading alongside futures or CFD positions.
+This is particularly useful if you are using options for delta neutral trading alongside futures or in a country where CFD positions are allowed.